 The context for families has shifted sharply.
 Both the school’s own admissions information and Northumberland County Council decision papers indicate that the school is due to close in summer 2026, as the local area transitions away from the three tier model.
 This means that, for parents thinking about “2026 entry”, the practical question is less about how to secure a place and more about what the transition pathway now looks like in the Berwick Partnership and where pupils will be educated from September 2026 onwards.

-Academically, the published Key Stage 2 outcomes available for the school show a broadly positive picture in core areas, with a particularly strong combined expected standard rate in reading, writing and maths.
-At the same time, the school’s England ranking position for those outcomes sits in the lower band nationally, while remaining top ranked within its immediate local area on the FindMySchool measure.
-(This is a reminder that small local areas can produce sharp contrasts between “best locally” and “mid to lower nationally”, especially where cohorts are modest and the comparator set is very wide.)
+Academically, the 2025 dataset shows a more modest Key Stage 2 picture, with 60% meeting the expected standard in reading, writing and maths combined and 10% reaching the higher standard.
+The school’s academic ranking is 9,767th of 14,978 primaries nationally, while it ranks 2nd locally in Berwick-upon-Tweed on the FindMySchool measure.
+(This is a reminder that small local areas can produce sharp contrasts between “near the top locally” and “mid to lower nationally”, especially where cohorts are modest and the comparator set is very wide.)

 This is a school that leans into “middle school” identity rather than trying to mimic a typical primary or a full secondary.
 The most helpful way to think about it is as a structured step up, with expectations designed for pupils who are ready to move beyond Key Stage 2 routines but still benefit from close pastoral oversight.